 See what it's like to see Venice by Private Water Taxi, it was our favourite tour we've ever taken.

-Budapest is probably the most beautiful city by the water.
+Budapest is probably the most beautiful city in Europe that's on the water.

 Walking over the chain bridge to witness the beauty of Buda and Pest looking back at one another across the Danube is pure perfection.